Lemkecher/Exquisite-corpse/README.md

 That's what they said.
 The project we were working on was progressing but we had some some difficulties.
 I hope we will finish what is left.

+Oh no!!
+Only 3 more hours to go!!
+We are so deeeeaaaadd...
+Oh wait a second, I'm almost done, I might make it after all.
+YIPPEEEII!!!!